5 Reasons to Consider Refinancing Your Investment Properties Interest rates are at an all time low. While…

 Refinancing your mortgage means replacing the current loan with a new one that may have a different set of terms.
 These new terms may include;

-- Revising the loan payment duration
+- Revising the loan payment term

 - Change in the monthly payments required to service the loan